bio4j/bio4j.github.com/source/_posts/2013-09-28-bio4j-09-the-billion-relationships-is-here.md

 6. ProteinUnpublishedObservationCitation relationship was missing
 7. The following node types were not properly indexed by their type till now: _BookNode, ArticleNode, OnlineArticleNode, SubmissionNode, PatentNode, PublisherNode, OnlineJournalNode, JournalNode_

+## Java 7

+Bio4j uses Java 7 now ;)

-That's all for now, I'll be posting much more information about this new release soon ;)
+That's all for now, I'll be posting much more information about this new release soon.

+Cheers!

 [**@pablopareja**](http://twitter.com/pablopareja)